+When we started the hitter rankings, we were mere boys.
+Now, we’re men as we come to the end of the road for hitters and we can’t go on, it’s unnatural, you belong to me, I belong to you.
 You, “Hey, look at that, I’m in a crazy/stupid/gooftarded deep league and everyone in this league that I’m talking to myself about is well-versed in this fantasy baseball shizz because they are also in this crazy/stupid/gooftarded deep league yet they forgot to draft Matt Holliday.
-Cool!”
+Cool, I’ll take him with my 350th pick.”
 Yeah, that’s not going to happen.
-If you’re drafting from guys in the top 100 outfielders for 2013 fantasy baseball, your league is deep and you know you’re not going to get much from these guys.
+If you’re drafting from guys in the top 100 outfielders for 2014 fantasy baseball, your league is deep and you know you’re not going to get much from these guys.
 Potatoes to chips, most of these guys will be worth owning at some point in the season.
-In keepers and single league, uh, leagues, most should be owned from the jump, if ‘from the jump’ means what I think it does when kids say it.
-Now get off my lawn!
-Here’s all of the 2013 fantasy baseball rankings.
 If you’re joining us late, here’s the top 20 outfielders, top 40 outfielders, top 60 outfielders and top 80 outfielders.
-Anyway, here’s the top 100 outfielders for 2013 fantasy baseball:Please, blog, may I have some more?
+Next up in our 2014 fantasy baseball rankings will be the pitchers.
+You can hardly wait.
+No, you.
+Anyway, here’s the top 100 outfielders for 2014 fantasy baseball:Please, blog, may I have some more?